IgnacioPalmero/IgnacioPalmero/README.md

 ### Hi there, I am Ignacio!👋

-- Here you have some open surce projects I have worked on:
+### Here you have some open source projects I have worked on:

   <table>
   <thead al ign ="center">